simlei/org.cryptool.functionlist/sphinx-doc/config_data.md

-# Steps Config and Data
+# Steps config and data

 Single steps can be run in isolation by providing the `./src/flistapp.py` with arguments that are step names.
 When omitted, the "defaultsteps" configuration from './config.yaml' is used.